alxhslm/alxhslm.github.io/content/posts/clearml/index.md

 ### Batteries included

 Unlike some other tools such as Weights and Biases, ClearML goes beyond just experiment tracking, and includes features for [dataset management](https://clear.ml/docs/latest/docs/clearml_data/), [orchestration](https://clear.ml/docs/latest/docs/pipelines/) and even [deployment](https://clear.ml/docs/latest/docs/clearml_serving/).
-This allows you have a centralised platform for the whole ML pipeline, without having to integrate additional tools such as using [DVC](https://dvc.org/) to version datasets or [KServe](https://kserve.github.io/website/latest/) for deployment, which could be seen as introducing additional complexity.
+This allows you to have a centralised platform for the whole ML pipeline, without having to integrate additional tools such as using [DVC](https://dvc.org/) to version datasets or [KServe](https://kserve.github.io/website/latest/) for deployment, which could be seen as introducing additional complexity.

 Whether this is seen as positive or negative will likely depend on your use case.
 However, if you need the full set of capabilities offered by ClearML and have a small team, it is much quicker to get up and running with a single tool.